Hästens and Ferris Rafauli Are Collaborating on a Work of Art

 About Brickell Mattress

 Brickell Mattress is devoted to redefining the bed or mattress shopping experience by welcoming clients in a relaxed environment where the focus is ease and assurance.
-Each specialist has a minimum of five years experience in the industry and is highly trained in providing customers comprehensive information on the science of sleep and mattresses by some of the world's most acclaimed top mattresses brands including English luxury bed maker Vispring, Swedish manufacturer Hästens, and Carpe Diem Beds of Sweden.
 For additional information please call 305-326-4000, check out the website at www.brickellmattress.com or visit Brickell Mattress at 1030 SW 8th Street in the heart of Miami.
+Contact Brickell Mattress or visit the Hästens store in the Miami Design District for more information.
+The address is 112 NE 41st Street, Suite 100 and the phone number is 305-615-2002.